Health and Social Care: Administration and Management BSc (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Career prospects: No. 1 London Modern University for career prospects in the health professions, Guardian League Table 2016.
+- Exciting opportunities - we’re the No. 1 London Modern University for career prospects in the health professions, Guardian League Table 2016.

-- Happy students: No.1 London modern university in the UK for Satisfied overall with course in Health Professions (Guardian League Table 2018).
+- We’re the No.1 London modern university in the UK for Satisfied overall with course in Health Professions (Guardian League Table 2018) - which means happy students.

-- Industry relevant: Students are coached in report writing, giving presentations, problem solving, managing change, team building and much more.
+- Our teaching is industry relevant - students are coached in report writing, giving presentations, problem solving, managing change, team building and more.

-- Great teaching: Teaching is provided by industry experts with real-world healthcare experience.
+- Our staff are industry experts with real-world healthcare experience.

-- Work experience: You'll undertake two placements, developing your understanding of working in the health and social care sector.
+- Work placements to help you develop your understanding of working in the health and social care sector.

-- Strong alumni network: Become part of an 80,000-strong LSBU alumni network.
+- You could become part of an 80,000-strong LSBU alumni network.

-The course aims to rise above the parts that make up health service; instead it looks at how health and social care work together as a whole.
-The course will also open the possibilities for a career working for large aid organisations locally and abroad.
-The relevant placements further boost your employability on graduation.
+The approach of this course is holistic: it aims to rise above the parts that make up the health service and instead focus is on how health and social care work together as a whole.
+You might also have aspirations for working for a large aid organisations locally and abroad, in which case this course could open up opportunities for you, and the relevant placements will boost your employability even more on graduation.

 - Academic and personal development